 The difference between wild and farmed venison

 Wild venison has a stronger, gameier flavor than farmed venison.
-Wild venison is also leaner than farmed venison, making it important to cook it properly to prevent it from drying out.
+Wild venison is also leaner than farmed venison, making it important to prepare it properly to prevent it from drying out.
 Farmed venison has a milder flavor.

 Preparing venison steak